 d.
 Does not have actual or Court-ordered possession of the child.

-If these circumstances are in play in your case, the allegations of abuse or neglect are significant and the grandparents want to step in as conservators on more than a temporary basis you may find yourself with a custody battle to fight in addition to a CPS case to manage.
+Suppose these circumstances are in play in your case.
+In that case, the allegations of abuse or neglect are significant, and the grandparents want to step in as conservators on more than a temporary basis; you may find yourself with a custody battle to fight in addition to a CPS case to manage.

 Questions about CPS cases and a grandparent's rights?
 Contact the Law Office of Bryan Fagan, PLLC